Today - January 10, 2019

 New Horizons of Northwest Florida, Inc.

-is a local organization that was originally established in 1942 as "The Northwest FL Crippled Children's Association" to serve polio victims.
+is a local organization that was originally established on January10, 1942 as "The Northwest FL Crippled Children's Association" to serve polio victims.
 The American Legion Auxiliary, Unit #33, saw a need and responded by starting a home and has been a continued supporter ever since.

 From the beginning, the organization has been serving developmentally and physically challenged people in our community.
 These services have grown to include habilitation training by licensed occupational, physical and speech therapists – all personalized to the needs of each client.